reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 React provides a special function called `useState` that you can call from your Component to let it "remember" things.
 Let's store the current value of the `Square` in state, and change it when the `Square` is clicked.

 Import `useState` at the top of the file.
-Remove the `value` prop from the `Square` component.
+Remove the `value` prop from the `Square` Component.
 Instead, add a new line at the start of the `Square` that calls `useState`.
 Have it return a state variable called `value`:

 ```js {1,3,4}
 import { useState } from 'react';